 Contact us at the email/numbers below to book the tour.

 Tel: 9880006460 (Arun) / 97400 83260 (Shreeram)

 Alternately, fill in the contact form at the end of this page.

 We will arrive at Manali this morning and check-in to our comfortable hotel.
 In the afternoon, your photography expert will brief you on the exciting days ahead in the heart of the Himalayas and take you through an elaborate session on photographing the landscapes, people and culture of the region, also describing photography opportunities waiting for you for the whole of next week.
-In the evening, we will go on long walks in the cedar groves of Manali – our first hours of exercising the cameras as well as our legs in the mighty Himalayas.
+You will have some free time on arrival and also later in the evening to explore the town.

 We leave Manali early in the morning and drive up slowly towards Rohtang Pass – perhaps the most well-known pass and most easily accessible of the high passes in the Himalayas.
 The drive to the pass is a steep climb and offers views of some of the most dramatic vistas of rocky cliffs and green slopes.